CheesyBurrito/ReverseEngineering/README.md

 ## Compilation

 All projects include a makefile to compile them.
 I make sure that they are all cross-platform and will run on any standard OS (Windows, OSX, Ubuntu).
 In the folder that you want to compile, simply do ```make``` on OSX and Ubuntu and ```mingw32-make``` on Windows.

+## Long-term

+In the long-term, I want this repo to contain tools and references to do simple CTF to avoid searching everywhere everytime a tool/script is needed.